electricbolt/propertylistserialization/README.md

-# iOS compatible plist [de]serialization library for Android
+# iOS compatible plist serialization and deserialization library for Android

 ## Features

-* Compatible with XML style property lists
+### XML plist

 * Character by character accurate output\*1 from method `PropertyListSerialization.dataFromPropertyList()` with iOS method `[NSPropertyListSerialization dataFromPropertyList:format:options:error:]`
 * `dict` dictionaries are sorted by `key` (as per CFPropertyList.c)
 * `key` (dictionary) and `string` values are escaped for `<` `>` and `&` characters to `\&lt;` `\&gt;` and `\&amp;` (as per CFPropertyList.c)

 \*1 character by character accuracy excludes `<real>` numbers - the floating point representation output on Android will have on average 6 decimal places, compared to 12 decimal places on iOS).

+### Binary plist

+* Supports version `bplist00` constructs only (all data type conversions as per XML - if you can serialize/deserialize an object tree into XML, then you can serialize/deserialize the same object tree into Binary)
+* Byte by byte accurate output\*2 from method `PropertyListSerialization.dataFromPropertyList()` with iOS method `[NSPropertyListSerialization dataFromPropertyList:format:options:error:]`

+\*2 byte by byte accuracy excludes `<dict>` dictionaries with more than one `key/value` pair - unlike XML plists, they are not sorted by `key`, and therefore the ordering of the `key/value` pairs will differ.

 ## Distribution

 * Minimum SDK 15 (4.0.3 Ice cream sandwich)
 * Target SDK 26
 * Full instrumented test suite
-* Developed with Android Studio 3.0.1
+* Developed with Android Studio 3.1
 * Friendly BSD-2 license

 ## Building instructions